-Indicate clearly and in plenty of time when turning and stopping.
+- Indicate clearly and in plenty of time when turning and stopping.

-Know your blind spots, especially when driving vans, trucks or buses, and check again for cyclists.
+- Know your blind spots, especially when driving vans, trucks or buses, and check again for cyclists.

-Avoid overtaking a cyclist just before you turn at an intersection.
+- Avoid overtaking a cyclist just before you turn at an intersection.

-Take care when passing cyclists on the open road.
+- Take care when passing cyclists on the open road.
 Slow down and, ideally, leave at least 1.5 metres of space between you and the cyclist.

-Check rear-view mirrors and look over your shoulder before you open a car door at the roadside.
+- Check rear-view mirrors and look over your shoulder before you open a car door at the roadside.

-Slow down and be alert when visibility is reduced.
+- Slow down and be alert when visibility is reduced.
 Cyclists are often hard to see, and are even more so in the rain or in low-light conditions.

-The Bike Wise website (external link) has more safety tips for motorists and cyclists.
+Check out our Cycle safety webpage which has more safety tips for motorists and cyclists.